hardyoyo/RodmanPottingerCookbook/recipes/HoppinJohn.md

 more broth or water.
 If the peas are tender and you’ve still got too much broth in there, just drain some off.
 Not a big deal.
 Just check the seasoning when you are all done and add more herbs or spices if you think it needs it.

+>*You can do this in the instant pot if you're in hurry, soup button, 7 minutes, quick release,*